lamegaton/lamegaton.github.io/_posts/notebook/coffee/2023-05-03-note-for-international-student-in-waterloo-region.md

 tags: [coffee, study abroad, canada]
 ---

+Congrats to all of you that already here in Waterloo Region.
 Today I will summarize the process of becoming an international student in Canada.
 And I hope you will have a great experience here!

 ![Note](/assets/img/coffee/note_for_international_student.png)